Nice3point/RevitTemplates/docs/Publishing-the-Release.md

 > [!NOTE]
 > Adding `ManifestSettings` to the manifest for Revit earlier than 2026, will cause a crash.
-> [Revit.Build.Tasks](https://github.com/Nice3point/Revit.Build.Tasks) provides a fix for this issue during project building.
+> Revit MSBuild SDK provides a fix for this issue during project building.

 ### Dependency repacking